Cornell-Tech-ML/mod3-tomyda/README.md

 ---------------------------Loop invariant code motion--------------------------- Allocation hoisting:
-The memory allocation derived from the instruction at /Users/tommy/Code/cornell code/mod3-tomyda/minitorch/fast_ops.py (235) is hoisted out of the parallel loop labelled #10 (it will be performed before the loop is executed and reused inside the loop):
+The memory allocation derived from the instruction at /Users/tommy/Code/cornell code/mod3-tomyda/minitorch/fast_ops.py (242) is hoisted out of the parallel loop labelled #9 (it will be performed before the loop is executed and reused inside the loop):
-   Allocation:: out_index: Index = np.empty(MAX_DIMS, np.int32)
+   Allocation:: out_index = np.empty(MAX_DIMS, dtype=np.int32)
     - numpy.empty() is used for the allocation.
-The memory allocation derived from the instruction at /Users/tommy/Code/cornell code/mod3-tomyda/minitorch/fast_ops.py (236) is hoisted out of the parallel loop labelled #10 (it will be performed before the loop is executed and reused inside the loop):
+The memory allocation derived from the instruction at /Users/tommy/Code/cornell code/mod3-tomyda/minitorch/fast_ops.py (243) is hoisted out of the parallel loop labelled #9 (it will be performed before the loop is executed and reused inside the loop):
-   Allocation:: a_index: Index = np.empty(MAX_DIMS, np.int32)
+   Allocation:: a_index = np.empty(MAX_DIMS, dtype=np.int32)
     - numpy.empty() is used for the allocation.
-The memory allocation derived from the instruction at /Users/tommy/Code/cornell code/mod3-tomyda/minitorch/fast_ops.py (237) is hoisted out of the parallel loop labelled #10 (it will be performed before the loop is executed and reused inside the loop):
+The memory allocation derived from the instruction at /Users/tommy/Code/cornell code/mod3-tomyda/minitorch/fast_ops.py (244) is hoisted out of the parallel loop labelled #9 (it will be performed before the loop is executed and reused inside the loop):
-   Allocation:: b_index: Index = np.empty(MAX_DIMS, np.int32)
+   Allocation:: b_index = np.empty(MAX_DIMS, dtype=np.int32)
     - numpy.empty() is used for the allocation.
 None
 REDUCE

 ================================================================================
- Parallel Accelerator Optimizing:  Function tensor_reduce.<locals>._reduce, /Users/tommy/Code/cornell code/mod3-tomyda/minitorch/fast_ops.py (273)
+ Parallel Accelerator Optimizing:  Function tensor_reduce.<locals>._reduce, /Users/tommy/Code/cornell code/mod3-tomyda/minitorch/fast_ops.py (277)
 ================================================================================

-Parallel loop listing for  Function tensor_reduce.<locals>._reduce, /Users/tommy/Code/cornell code/mod3-tomyda/minitorch/fast_ops.py (273)
+Parallel loop listing for  Function tensor_reduce.<locals>._reduce, /Users/tommy/Code/cornell code/mod3-tomyda/minitorch/fast_ops.py (277)
 ---------------------------------------------------------------|loop #ID
     def _reduce(                                               |
         out: Storage,                                          |